robbinjohansson/haywire-grav/.github/CONTRIBUTING.md

-# Haywire Grav Contributing Guide
+# Contributing

-Thank you for taking an interest in Haywire theme for Grav CMS, please follow the instructions below when contributing to the theme.
+Thank you for taking an interest in contributing to `haywire-grav`.
+All contributions will be fully credited.

 ## Bug Reporting